waku-org/go-waku/docs/encoding.md

-Encoding and decoding Waku Messages
+Encrypting and decrypting Waku Messages
 ===

 The Waku Message format provides an easy way to encrypt messages using symmetric or asymmetric encryption.
 The encryption comes with several handy design requirements: confidentiality, authenticity and integrity.
 You can find more details about Waku Message Payload Encryption in 26/WAKU-PAYLOAD.